kenluck2001/streaming_outlier_detection/README.md

-Outlier detection is Javascript for data streams
+Outlier detection in Javascript for data streams
 =================================================

 This is the implementation of a multivariate normal distribution model for